Adventure-Terraria-Server-Project/A.T.S.P.-Website/README.md

 # Adventure Terraria Server Project - Website

 ## General
+I tried to keep the code pep8 conform via the help of SublimeLinter, but I ignored the max. line-length rule...
+The code is *as is* and I just removed some code I can't publish.
+You need some work and dependencies to make it run.

 ### Installation
 * Install at least Python 3.2 and VirtualEnv
 * Create a virtual environment and install following Python modules via pip